 - (a) The following uses require site plan review: - (1) All new construction, unless otherwise specified by this section. - a.
 Single-family dwellings, duplexes, or triplexes when constructed on an established individual lot or parcel shall be exempt from site plan review.
 This provision does not exempt these uses from complying with other codes, regulations and ordinances applicable to site plan review. - b.
-Accessory uses/structures that are associated to a particular single-family dwelling, duplex, or triplex are exempt from site plan review. - (2) Additions to existing uses/buildings/sites (other than those listed above) involving the construction of 1,500 square feet or more of impervious surface. - (3) All development that requires new or revised stormwater management facilities. - (4) All subdivisions involving a plat and as consistent with state statutes. - (5) All new roadways and streets.
+Accessory uses/structures that are associated to a particular single-family dwelling, duplex, or triplex are exempt from site plan review. - (2) Additions to existing uses/buildings/sites (other than those listed above) involving the construction of 1,500 square feet or more of impervious surface. - (3) All development that requires new or revised stormwater management facilities, except for those development types listed in Section 138-176(a)(1). - (4) All subdivisions involving a plat and as consistent with state statutes. - (5) All new roadways and streets.